-We know the water we deliver to your home or business contributes significantly to your quality of life and that of our entire community.
-That's why we work hard to manage and maintain these water resources today, and for generations to come.
+We know the water we deliver to your home or business plays an important role in your quality of life and that of our entire community.
+That's why we work hard to manage and maintain these water resources, to meet your needs today and for future generations.